pdjr-archive/pdjr-kicad-nmea2000-common/README.md

 microcontroller.

-The PCB layout can be imported into other projects, relieving them of the effort of implementing the fundamental elements required to power, interface, configure and process most NMEA hardware devices.
+The PCB layout can be imported into other projects, relieving them of the effort of designing and implementing fundamental services which power, interface, configure and process most NMEA hardware devices.
-A project designer using the PCB can focus on just those elements of application design appropriate to their task in hand.
+A project designer using the PCB layout can focus on just those elements of application design appropriate to their task in hand.

 A parallel project
 [pdjr-nmea2000-common-firmware]()